contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

 What you see is that container has two interfaces belonging to it:
 - eth0 is reachability into the `contiv-net`
-- eth1 is reachability for container to the external world and outside
-traffic to be able to reach the container `contiv-c1`.
-This also relies on the host's dns
-resolv.conf as a default way to resolve non container IP resolution.
+- eth1 is reachability for container to the external world and outside traffic to be able to reach the container `contiv-c1`.
+This also relies on the host's dns resolv.conf as a default way to resolve non container IP resolution.

-Similarly outside traffic can be exposed on specific ports using `-p` command.
+Similarly outside traffic can be exposed on specific ports using the `-p` command.
 Before
-we do that, let us confirm that port 9099 is not reachable from the host
+we do that, let us confirm that port 9099 is not reachable from the master node.
+Let's first install some commands.
-`contiv-node3`.
-To install `nc` netcat utility please run `sudo yum -y install nc && sudo yum -y install tcpdump` on contiv-node3

 ```
 # Install nc utility